 - Poems are short, and scholars need to sustain focused reading for a minimum of 25 minutes. - Remind scholars that they need to read each poem a few times to understand the author's message. - Spend the first few minutes making sure all kids are on task.
 Narrate scholars who are following through on your expectations and are demonstrating strong reading habits. - Spend 2-3 minutes working individually with 5-6 scholars.
 Ask each scholar to identify his reading level goal and what's holding him back.
-Kids should know and articulate their goals! - Listen to scholars read, assessing their struggles and level of understanding.

-• Model for scholars and give them strategies to tackle their goals.
+Kids should know and articulate their goals! - Listen to scholars read, assessing their struggles and level of understanding. - Model for scholars and give them strategies to tackle their goals.
 Listen to scholars as they read and hold them accountable for applying what you taught them.

-- Each scholar picks one poem from her Independent Reading time to read to her partner, then explains how the text structure supports the big idea.
+- Each scholar reads the poem she read during Independent Reading time and explains how the text structure supports the big idea.
 Partners listen to decide whether they agree or disagree. - As partners share, listen to determine how well scholars can identify the poem's structure and explain how the text structure supports the poem's big idea. - Look for an effective scholar or partnership to model his/their reading of the poem during the Whole-Class Share

-- The scholar reads the poem and identifies the poem's structure and how it supports the poem's big idea. - Scholars evaluate which great reading tactic the scholar used.
+- The scholar reads the poem, identifying the poem's structure and how it supports the poem's big idea. - Scholars evaluate which great reading tactic the scholar used.